 By now I hope you’re familiar with the FastPass+ system at Disney World that lets you reserve a time for three rides in advance of your visit.
-The part I bet you didn’t know if that once you use those three, you can get an unlimited number, one at a time, for the rest of the day!
+But I bet you didn’t know that after you use those three, you can get an unlimited number, one at a time, for the rest of the day!
 Not only can you get more FastPasses, you can get them at any park – perfect for Park Hoppers.

 To make the Fastpass+ process easy, all you need to do is download the My Disney Experience App.
 Once you’ve scanned your last Fastpass, you’ll immediately be able to book a new one through the app.
 You can even do it while you’re in line!
 My advice is to book whatever is earliest so you can get another one as soon as possible.
 Rinse and repeat and you’re skipping lines all over the parks.